Cannes/25

 Cajón del Maipo and Embalse El Yeso

-I took a trip to Cajón del Maipo and Embalse El Yeso.
-I visited the impressive dam, situated more than 2,500 meters above sea level in the heart of the Andes Mountains.
-The scenery is breathtaking, with waters that reflect the region's unique beauty and change color depending on the time of day, the season, and the light.
+I took a trip to Cajón del Maipo and Embalse El Yeso, visiting the impressive dam located over 2,500 meters above sea level in the heart of the Andes.
+The scenery is breathtaking, with waters that reflected the region’s unique beauty and changed color depending on the time of day, season, and light.

 During the journey, we passed through small villages that added a special charm and an authentic touch of local culture.
-At the end, we enjoyed a picnic surrounded by nature, making the day even more unforgettable.
+We wrapped up the day with a picnic surrounded by nature — the perfect ending to an unforgettable experience.

 Valparaíso and Viña del Mar

-I returned to Valparaíso and Viña del Mar.
-This time, I focused on exploring every detail of the alleys in Valparaíso’s hills, which completely transformed my perception of the city.
-It was a unique and enchanting experience.
+I went back to Valparaíso and Viña del Mar.
+This time, I focused on exploring every little detail of the alleys in Valparaíso’s hills, which completely changed how I see the city.

-In Viña del Mar, I took the opportunity to admire its beautiful landscapes, which never fail to impress with their serenity and seaside charm
+In Viña del Mar, I took the time to admire its beautiful landscapes — always impressive with their calm, coastal charm.

 The origin of my Chinese name 🇨🇳